 No need to keep a super-close eye on your blender recipe, either — the machine knows when your smoothie's ready and will automatically turn off so your mixture doesn't overprocess.

-8. Best Speed: Vitamix Professional Series 750 Blender
+7. Best High-Speed: Vitamix Professional Series 750 Blender

 Thanks to a smart, high-performance motor and stainless-steel blades, this Vitamix blender will certainly come in handy next time you meal prep for the week, as it can handle making batches of soup, smoothies, batter and baby food in no time at all.